Salut Mere et Pere! Commet va tu?

 and told everyone how Metz was "exploding!"

-definitely great things going on!
+So there are definitely great things going on!

 I love being here, it is so sweet!